 WHAT AFFECTS SKIN HEALTH?

-Sunlight, as pleasant as it is, is a form of radiation.
-Ultraviolet (UV) radiation, to be more specific.
-UV radiation not only causes free radical damage, it can also cause cells to mutate and potentially turn cancerous.
-So excess sun exposure is a triple threat: sunburn in the short run, wrinkles in the long run, and the possibility of skin cancer to boot.
+Sunlight, as pleasant as it is, is a form of radiation—ultraviolet (UV) radiation, to be more specific.
+UV radiation not only leads to free radical damage, it can also cause cells to mutate and potentially turn cancerous.
+So excess sun exposure is a triple threat: sunburn in the short run, wrinkles in the long run, and the possibility of skin cancer, to boot.